firefox35/heavenly-wines/README.md

 # Heavenly Wines

 Heavenly Wines is a wine club where we select three different types of wines each week to be reviewed on the website and leave comments, so you can enjoy this experience from your home.
-This helps educate the ordinary person to become experts over time in their knowledge of the wines of the world.
+This help's educate a normal person to become experts over time in their knowledge of the wines in the world.
 ![Mockups](static/images/hw-devices.png)

 ## UX